 - India is the country with the highest number of worm infections globally; 220 million children at risk for STH infections.

-- Our India team provides technical assistance to eight states: Bihar, Rajasthan, Madhya Pradesh, Uttar Pradesh, Jharkhand, Chhattisgarh, Telangana, and Tripura.
+- We provide technical assistance to the Ministry of Health and Family Welfare along with customized assistance to nine states: Bihar, Rajasthan, Madhya Pradesh, Uttar Pradesh, Jharkhand, Chhattisgarh, Telangana, Tripura, and Karnataka.

 - In February 2015, we helped the national government initiate National Deworming Day (NDD).
 The program reach extends to preschools, government schools, private schools, and out-of-school children, targeting all children aged 1-19.
 As of February 2017, NDD scaled up to 34 states and union territories, with the government reporting treatment of over 260 million children.

 - In Kenya, more than 5 million school-age children are at risk of intestinal parasitic worms, including STH and schistosomes.

 - We have supported the Government of Kenya’s school-based deworming at national scale since 2012, annually treating children at risk for STH and schistosomiasis through a collaboration between the Ministry of Education and Ministry of Health.
 In 2016, the program treated 6.41 million children (including 480,000 for schistosomiasis) in 16,708 schools across 27 counties.
 The program reached 83% of at-risk children, exceeding the WHO’s 75% coverage target.

 - Across the 27 counties, STH infections have steadily reduced, from baseline infection of 33.4% to 15.9% after three years of treatment (including a 19% reduction in moderate-to-heavy intensity infections); schistosomiasis infection reductions have also been achieved.